38 minute read

 $y$-Axis Rotation

 Rotating around the $y$-axis is a little more complicated.
-The points to remember when visualizing it are:
+To draw this diagram, it is important to remember the following points:

-Following these rules, the drawing will look down the positive $y$-axis so we will ignore the $j$ vector and write the components in terms of $x$ and $z$.
+Following these rules, the diagram will have the $y$-axis pointing towards the viewer from the origin.
+We ignore the $j$ vector and write the components of the $i$ and $k$ vectors in terms of $x$ and $z$.
 Then the $x$-axis and its vector $i$ will point to the right while the $z$-axis and its vector $k$ will point down:

 Translation

-A translation simply changes the coordinate position of a vertex by constant values.
+A translation simply changes the coordinate position of a vertex by a fixed value.
 Let’s use the constants $m$ and $n$ to show the change of $x$ and $y$ from translation $\langle m,n \rangle$: \(F\left(\begin{bmatrix} x \\ y \end{bmatrix}\right) = \begin{bmatrix} x+m \\ y+n \end{bmatrix}\)

 Now, when we consider the nature of matrix multiplication, we see that a 2x2 matrix is not sufficient for adding constant values to each component.
 For example, consider a translation of $\langle 0,2 \rangle$ and try solving for $a$, $b$, $c$ and $d$: \(\begin{bmatrix} a & b \\ c & d \end{bmatrix} \cdot \begin{bmatrix} x \\ y \end{bmatrix} = \begin{bmatrix} a \cdot x+b \cdot y \\ c \cdot x+d \cdot y \end{bmatrix} = \begin{bmatrix} x \\ y+2 \end{bmatrix}\) From above, $a \cdot x+b \cdot y=x$ gives us the values $a=1$ and $b=0$.
-However, $c \cdot x+d \cdot y=y+2$ tells us that $d=1$ and $c=2/x$ which is not constant.
-Even if we wanted to define our transformation matrix with $c=2/x$, then we would not be able to transform any coordinates where $x=0$ because $2/0$ is undefined.
-You might also recognize that $c=0$ would give us the identity matrix, so $c$ must be some non-zero value.
+However, from $c \cdot x+d \cdot y=y+2$ we get $d=1$ and $c=2/x$ which is not constant.
+Even if we try to define our transformation matrix with $c=2/x$, then we would not be able to transform any coordinates where $x=0$ because $2/0$ is undefined.
+You might also recognize that $c=0$ would give us the identity matrix, which implies that $c$ must be some non-zero value.

 A 2D vector can only be translated when it is a subset of a 3D system.
 So, we assume the point $(x,y)$ is on a plane in 3D space located at $z=1$ and then $(x,y)$ becomes $(x,y,1)$.
 Using these 3D coordinates, the transformation matrix is found simply: \(\begin{aligned} F\left(\begin{bmatrix} x \\ y \\ 1 \end{bmatrix}\right) &= \begin{bmatrix} x+m \\ y+n \\ 1 \end{bmatrix} = \begin{bmatrix} 1 & 0 & m \\ 0 & 1 & n \\ 0 & 0 & 1 \end{bmatrix} \cdot \begin{bmatrix} x \\ y \\ 1 \end{bmatrix} \\ A &= \begin{bmatrix} 1 & 0 & m \\ 0 & 1 & n \\ 0 & 0 & 1 \end{bmatrix} \end{aligned}\)